-China's mystery guest: Rumors North Korea's Kim Jong Un is in Beijing
+'Strong possibility' North Korea's Kim Jong Un is in Beijing, source says

 Kim Yo Jong last left North Korea to attend the Winter Games in Pyeongchang in February, when she twice shook hands with South Korea's Moon, and passed him a personal invitation to visit Pyongyang.

-The approach led to plans for a summit between Moon and Kim, expected to be held in late April.
-Kim Jong Un later invited US President Donald Trump to meet, an invitation that was unexpectedly accepted.
+The approach led to plans for a summit between Moon and Kim.

-Kim Jong Un has not met any foreign heads of state since succeeding his father as North Korean leader in late 2011.
-Relations with China, a traditional ally, have been strained after Kim purged several top-ranking officials close to Beijing, including his uncle, Jang Song Thaek.

-China accounts for nearly 90% of North Korea's imports and has come under US pressure to use its trade relationship to influence Pyongyang.
-China has voted in favor of multiple rounds of United Nations sanctions passed last year.

-The South Korea government also said it couldn't confirm whether the North Korean leader was in Beijing.
+The South Korean government also said it couldn't confirm whether the North Korean leader was in Beijing.
 If he is, Moon's administration said it would be positive sign that shows ties between Pyongyang and Beijing are improving, a senior official with the Blue House -- South Korea's equivalent of the White House -- told reporters.

 Raj Shah, a spokesman for the White House, said he could not confirm the reports of Kim visiting Beijing when asked about them Monday.
 "We don't know if they're necessarily true," he said.